juliuskunze/jaxnet/DESIGN.md

 # Design

-This document discusses some alternative designs.
+This document discusses some alternative functional API designs.

 ## Alternative: Defining parameters and submodules inline